istiakshihab/automated-retail-checkout-aicity22/README.md

 ### Acknowledgements

-We thank [AICITY 22](https://www.aicitychallenge.org/) organizer for making data available for use.
+We thank [AICITY 22](https://www.aicitychallenge.org/) organizers for making data available for use.
+We also thank [Giga Tech Ltd.](https://gigatechltd.com/) for providing funding for this work.